 Do latex mattresses have layers?

-If it’s called an “all-latex” then it will not be made of anything other than latex!
+However, if it’s called an “all-latex” then it will not be made of anything other than latex.

 Is latex a natural material?